One of the best ways to overcome worry and anxiety is to use meditation for fears and phobias.

 Whether it’s fear of being alone or fear of spiders or aeroplanes, everyone experiences fear.
 Although it feels negative and can be painful, fear serves an important role: It protects us from making costly mistakes and taking too many risks.

-The problem happens when fears overpower a person and when we experience irrational fears.
-And when we have extreme reactions such as in panic attacks [READ: Meditation For Panic Attacks].
+The problem happens when fears overpower us, when we experience irrational fears, and, when we have extreme reactions such as panic attacks [READ: Meditation For Panic Attacks].

 When fear is taking, over, it’s time to learn how to control fear and anxiety.
 And one of the best ways to do that is by using meditation for fear, which can be used alongside other methods such as Mindfulness Based Cognitive Behavioural Therapy.